The Anatomy of a Helpful Educational Quiz Page

 Why an Educational Quiz Page Needs More Than Questions

 Quizzes can support memory, curiosity, and recall because they ask the brain to retrieve information.
 But retrieval works better when the page also gives feedback.
-Without feedback, a quiz may only show what someone knows.
-With feedback, it can help them learn what they did not know yet.
+Without feedback, a quiz only shows what someone knows.
+With feedback, it helps them learn what they did not know yet.

 The Main Parts of a Helpful Educational Quiz Page